 While planning data collection for this project, we learned that some households could only be reached by foot, with the closest households located four to five hours’ walk away.
 We couldn’t simply book accommodation for enumerators in the field, as there are no hotels, and no shops or restaurants.

 So we made arrangements with development agents (government agents responsible for agricultural outreach in each kebele) and health extension workers for enumerators to stay at houses in the area, and enumerator teams carried their own water and non-perishable food for the journey.
 Our enumerator teams literally climbed mountains to reach participants.
-We hired donkeys to help our teams carry the materials they needed, including equipment for taking anthropometric measurements.
+We even hired donkeys to help our teams carry the materials they needed, including equipment for taking anthropometric measurements.

 Laterite enumerators carry equipment used to take anthropometric measurements to households in rural Ethiopia.